 Fund performance

-The Company’s NAV was down 0.6% in November, behind the benchmark, the MSCI All Country World Daily Net Total Return Health Care Index) which was up 0.1% for the month.
+The Company’s NAV returned -5.6% in December, compared to -4.5% for its benchmark, the MSCI All Country World Daily Net Total Return Health Care Index) (in sterling terms).

-Positive contributors relative to the benchmark in November were Insulet, Medley and Amgen.
+Positive contributors relative to the benchmark in December were Stevanato Group, UCB and Swedish Orphan Biovitrum.

-Negative contributors in the period under review were Amvis, Swedish Orphan Biovitrum and Zealand Pharma.
+Negative contributors in the period under review were Avidity Biosciences, RxSight and Novo Nordisk.

 Outlook